toom5002/BlackJack/README.md

 # BlackJack
-view the source (src) of 'Finished product with comments' to see the final product of the summative.
+view the source (src) of 'Finished RST with comments' to see the final product of the summative.